Nao-Komatsu/arecu/README.md

   - Decompile the apk file using JavaDecompiler
   - Decompile the apk file using Procyon Decompiler
   - Decode the apk file using Apktool
+- Screenshot
+  - Take a screenshot of a device
+  - Save a screenshot to your development machine

 ## Installation